Jerry and Norm

 Day 3 – On to Shelter Cove and UP to the Hidden Valley Trail - We awoke to a cool and wet world due to heavy fog.
 We walked all the way to Shelter Cove on the black sand beach.
 We saw hundreds of seals floating in the water, star fish on the shore and whales passing by.
 We took pause (or would it be paws) when we saw clear bear tracks in the sand.
 They seemed to be about six inches across and about eighteen inches apart.
 I guess the bear cans were worth the trouble.
 There were a few more creek crossings.
 The final stretch is open to vehicle traffic so there were tire tracks.
 We saw only one vehicle.
 We also saw a dedicated young surfer who was carrying a surfboard and a back pack evidently bound for Big Flats which is reputed to have some good waves.
 That’s about a 10 mile walk.

-Day 4 – To Bear Harbor - Being away from the shore, we awoke to a dry tent which was nicer and lighter.
-We were on the trail by 8:30.
-We began the pattern of giving up and then working to regain elevation; down, down, down.
-There are breathtaking views from the high elevations of the shoreline going south.
+Day 4 – To There are breathtaking views from the high elevations of the shoreline going south.
 We passed a home site that had only been started, with steel beams, a roof and floor but no walls.
 Things like that always cause us to ponder the story of the place and the people.
 About lunch time we approached Whale Gulch and passed a huge beam.
 It made us wonder about the story of the beam and how it could have been transported to that location.
 It didn’t seem possible to get there with any sort of vehicle.
 We met a Boy Scout troop going north.
 We lunched in the shade near the creek in Whale Gulch.
 We walked through our first big redwood grove.
 A short walk brought us to the Needle Rock overlook and Park where we napped on a picnic table, and then walked down a gravel road to the visitor center.
 There we were welcomed by the resident volunteers who gave us iced tea, advice on ticks and information on abalone.
 One can volunteer to live at the visitor center for a week or two.
 It is a quaint cabin on a bluff overlooking the Pacific.
 What a spot!

 We walked on down the road to Bear Harbor Campground which can also be reached by car.
 We set up camp and walked down to the harbor.
 There are huge (Cluster Cone) rocks where the waves explode.
 We climbed on the rocks for a couple of hours enchanted by the sights and sounds.
 We learned that the next day would be very special due to an extremely low tide that would allow easier access to the abalone which live below the water line on these rocks.